How Does A Holiday Let Mortgage Work

 Yes, it is possible to purchase a holiday let through a limited company and you can also build a portfolio of investments.

-Whether or not you should invest through a limited company is something you should discuss with a financial advisor and /or tax accountant, as they can provide you with a list of pros and cons.
+Whether or not you should invest through a limited company is something you should discuss with a tax accountant, as they can provide you with a list of pros and cons.

 A specialist mortgage broker can help you find a suitable mortgage, once you have chosen your investment route.